magomimmo/modern-cljs/doc/tutorial-20.md

 14 directories, 15 files
 ```

-It has two main directories, `project` and `testing`, and they both
+It has two main directories, `project` and `testing`.
+At the moment we
-contain a specific `project.clj`.
-First, let's take a look at the one
+do not care about the `testing` directory and focus our attenction on
-in the `project` directory.
+the `project.clj` in the `project` directory.

 ```clj
 (defproject enfocus "2.0.0-SNAPSHOT"